All Collections

 If nothing is found, then you have the option to create one by checking Create Method CRM Customer if it doesn't exist yet.

-When creating a customer or lead this way, you will need to provide the following information:
+When creating a customer or lead this way, you will need to provide the following information using data pulled from the trigger.

 • First Name (required)